igmmgi/EegFun.jl/docs/src/demos/teaching/signal_example_ica.md

 # Signal Example — ICA (Blind Source Separation)

-Interactive demonstration of **Independent Component Analysis (ICA)** — the advanced version with 3 sources, rotation geometry, and scatter plots.
+Interactive demonstration of **Independent Component Analysis (ICA)** — 3 sources, rotation geometry, and scatter plots.

 > [!TIP]
 > New to ICA?
 Start with the [beginner Mixing & Unmixing demo](signal_example_mixing.md) first — it covers the core idea with just 2 sources and one button.